What is single-origin coffee?

 Do you sell ground coffee?

 Ground coffee stales very quickly.
 Roasted coffee kept in whole bean form and ground only when ready to be brewed will taste significantly better.
 Investing in a quality burr grinder is a good step towards better tasting coffee, although any old grinder will work.
-Just make sure it’s clean.
 That said, we do not offer ground coffee for online sales but if you pick up a bag in the shop we'd be happy to grind it for you.

 Why don’t you indicate roast levels?

 Coffee roast levels are a bit subjective and an unfair assessment of roast development and flavor.
-That said, we usually keep things between City and Full City for most beans.
+We roast to best hightlight each coffees inherent flavors.
+That said, we usually keep things between in the medium to medium light range (City and Full City) for most beans.

 Do you sell certified Fair Trade coffees?